-Charitable contributions are deductible only if you itemize deductions on Form 1040, Schedule A (PDF).
+You can only deduct charitable contributions if you itemize deductions on Form 1040, Schedule A (PDF), Itemized Deductions.

-To be deductible, charitable contributions must be made to qualified organizations.
-Payments to individuals are never deductible.
-To determine if the organization that you have contributed to qualifies as a charitable organization for income tax deductions, review Exempt Organizations Select Check tool.
+To be deductible, you must make charitable contributions to qualified organizations.
+Contributions to individuals are never deductible.
+To determine if the organization that you contributed to qualifies as a charitable organization for income tax deduction purposes, refer to our Exempt Organizations Select Check tool.
 For more information, see Publication 526, Charitable Contributions and Can I Deduct My Charitable Contributions?

-If your contribution entitles you to merchandise, goods, or services, including admission to a charity ball, banquet, theatrical performance, or sporting event, you can deduct only the amount that exceeds the fair market value of the benefit received.
+If you receive a benefit from the contribution such as merchandise, goods or services, including admission to a charity ball, banquet, theatrical performance, or sporting event, you can only deduct the amount that exceeds the fair market value of the benefit received.

-You must fill out Form 8283 (PDF), and attach it to your return, if your deduction for a noncash contribution is more than $500.
-If you claim a deduction for a contribution of noncash property worth $5,000 or less, you must fill out Form 8283, Section A. If you claim a deduction for a contribution of noncash property worth more than $5,000, you will need a qualified appraisal of the noncash property and must fill out Form 8283, Section B. If you claim a deduction for a contribution of noncash property worth more than $500,000, you also will need to attach the qualified appraisal to your return.
+You must fill out Form 8283 (PDF), Noncash Charitable Contributions, and attach it to your return, if your deduction for a noncash contribution is more than $500.
+If you claim a deduction for a contribution of noncash property worth $5,000 or less, you must fill out Form 8283, Section A. If you claim a deduction for a contribution of noncash property worth more than $5,000, you'll need a qualified appraisal of the noncash property and must fill out Form 8283, Section B. If you claim a deduction for a contribution of noncash property worth more than $500,000, you'll also need to attach the qualified appraisal to your return.

 Special rules apply to donations of certain types of property such as automobiles, inventory and investments that have appreciated in value.
 For more information, refer to Publication 526, Charitable Contributions.
 For information on determining the value of your noncash contributions, refer to Publication 561, Determining the Value of Donated Property.